alanqrwang/alanqrwang.github.io/_posts/2020-11-01---L1-Loss-and-Sparsity.md

 In this formulation, the regularization function $$\mathcal{R}(\theta)$$ is designed such that it takes high values for undesirable solutions $\theta$ and low values for desirable solutions $\theta$.
 The optimal $$\hat{\theta}$$ should minimize the least-squares expression while also keeping the regularization function as low as possible, which can be encoded in the constraint mathematically as being less than some arbitrary positive value $$\epsilon \in [0, \infty)$$.

-As examples, here are two common regularization functions which are so common that they have special names:
+As examples, here are two common regularization functions which are so common that they have special names.

 ### $$\mathcal{R(\theta)} = ||\theta||_2^2$$
-+ If we penalize solutions with high $$\ell_2$$ norm, then we arrive at ridge regression:
+If we penalize solutions with high $$\ell_2$$ norm, then we arrive at ridge regression:

 $$
 \text{arg}\min_\theta ||\Psi \theta - y||_2^2,